Note: CJ 1101 Introduction of Criminal Justice and Criminology is a prerequisite for all 3000 and 4000 level Criminal Justice courses

 Additional information is indexed under Independent Study and Research.

-An examination of crime, overall and by category, and an examination of theories of crime causation, their research support and their impact on social policy, categories of crime, etc. The criminological theories covered will be classical, biological, psychological, economic, and multidisciplinary.
+An examination of crime, overall and by category, and an examination of theories of crim causation, their research support and their impact on social policy, categories of crime, etc. The criminological theories covered will be classical, biological, psychological, economic, and multidisciplinary.
 Prerequisite: CJ 1101, CJ 2221, CJ 2231, CJ 2241

 This is a capstone course designed to (1) help seniors integrate the knowledge gained from their other required criminal justice courses, (2) assist them in developing analytical thinking skills through focusing on selected topics using a seminar approach, and (3) support them in gaining a better understanding of the criminal justice profession and the role they may play in it.
 Prerequisites: Completion of all Criminal Justice core courses, Senior status or permission from instructor.